discreetlogcontracts/dlcspecs/MultiOracle.md

 * **Case** Small Primary Interval (`end - start + 1 < maxError`)
-  * In this case we consider the primary oracle's digit prefix's range as it relates to the `maxError`-sized interval, beginning at some multiple of `maxError`, which contains the CET in question.
+  * In this case we consider the primary oracle's digit prefix's range as it relates to the `maxError`-sized interval, beginning at some multiple of `maxError`, which contains the primary interval in question.
     * Note that the primary interval cannot be part of two such `maxError`-sized intervals as this would imply that there are fewer `primaryDigits` than `numDigits - maxErrorExp` which would result in a large primary interval, but we are in the small primary interval case.